 LOCAL 78 LEADERSHIP

-Robert Bridge, Vice President, is a Professor of Music at Onondaga Community College where he has been honored with many awards.
+Robert Bridge, President, is a Professor of Music at Onondaga Community College where he has been honored with many awards.
 Robert has degrees from the University of North Texas (B.M.E.), Southern Methodist University (M.M.), and the Eastman School of Music (D. M. A.).
 In 1995 he was awarded the Eastman School’s “Performer’s Certificate”.
 He has performed concertos with the Onondaga Civic Orchestra, the Eastman Kilbourn Orchestra and the Southern Methodist University Symphony Orchestra.
 Robert is the immediate Past-President of the Society for New Music.
 He currently serves as Secretary for the NY State chapter of the Percussive Arts Society.
 He is also a Past-President of the New York State Percussion Circuit.
 He serves as a Deacon at Park Central Presbyterian Church in Syracuse.

 Joseph Carfagno, Secretary, AFM Delegate, joined Local 78 in 1952 right out of North High School.
 He served in the US Army at Ft.
 Richardson, AK, during the Korean War.
 Joe has been Secretary since 1983.
 He performs regularly with the Stan Colella Orchestra, and is a pianist, accordionist, and vibraphonist.
 He received a special AFM 60+ year award at the AFM International Convention in 2019.
 He is in the Syracuse Music Hall of Fame, the North High School Hall of Fame and the Liverpool Fine Arts Hall of Fame, and for many years was a football referee.